German Vice Chancellor warns Saudi Arabia over Islamist funding

 Another senior Social Democrat, Thomas Oppermann, also homed in on Saudi Arabia, saying Wahhabism offered a ideology for IS insurgents and contributed to the radicalisation of moderates.

-"We don't need or want it in Germany," he told the weekly Welt am Sonntag.
+"We don't need or want it in Germany," he told the Welt am Sonntag weekly.

 Germans are worried about a possible attack on their soil, especially after the bombings and shootings in Paris on Nov.
-13 that killed 130 people.
+13 which killed 130 people.

-Responding to an appeal from France, Germany is sending reconnaissance jets, a frigate and 1,200 military personnel to join the fight against IS insurgents in Syria.
-It is not, however, joining U.S., French, Russian and British air strikes.
+Responding to an appeal from France, Germany is sending reconnaissance jets, a frigate and 1,200 military personnel to join the fight against IS insurgents in Syria but it is not joining U.S., French, Russian and British air strikes.

 The head of the Central Council of Muslims in Germany said military action was not the way to stop insurgency.